What Are Heating Oil Tanks & Why Are They An Issue?

 If heating oil tanks are underground for too long, they start to corrode.
 If you have or suspect you may have a heating oil tank on your property, several services and options are available.
-Since 1995, Alpha Environmental has provided services on all phases of Underground Storage Tanks in Portland, Oregon and the state of Oregon, successfully closing every contracted project.
+Since 1995, Alpha Environmental has provided services on all phases of Underground Storage Tanks in Portland, Oregon, successfully closing every contracted project.

 Heating Oil Tank Investigation & Decommission

 Alpha Environmental’s heating oil tank investigation and assessment services include a thorough investigation using a Schonstedt magnetic locator, line-tracing, and visual evidence.
 We also have a number of databases with underground storage tank documentation.

 Once a tank is located, we proceed with an assessment of the tank to find if there are issues from the tank resulting in contamination of nearby soil.
 Depending on the finding of the assessment, remediation & decommissioning tasks are completed accordingly.